Building Airplanes in an Accounting Class: An Interactive Exercise in Managerial or Cost Accounting

 10 Minute Training: Developing Critical Thinking Skills with Logic Games

 Successful auditors must be adept at evaluating various types of evidence, determining reasonable responses to inquiries, and brainstorming possible means of verifying information.
 Many students have had limited experience with developing critical reasoning and abstract deduction skills that are necessary to be successful.
 We describe the use of logic games in undergraduate auditing courses to encourage critical thinking and problem solving as well as to increase student engagement.
 By using brief, non-accounting related logic games, We introduce these concepts to students in an everyday setting that allows them to continue their development outside the classroom.
-Overall, this is tool that may be useful in other courses to encourage students to invest more fully into the development of reasoning skills.
+Overall, this is a tool that may be useful in other courses to encourage students to invest more fully into the development of reasoning skills.

 Costly Reflections in a Midas Mirror